znjameswu/epgi/doc/design.md

 Decision: We do not implement any layer lifecycle mechanism.
 The lifecycle of a layer is stricly bound to its render object.

+# Should paint command shape be closed under affine 2d transform?
+Statement: introducing axis-aligned rectangle primitives and circle primitives reduces verbosity of encoding.
+However, they are not closed under affine transform

+1. If we record paintcommand and
+## In which pipeline stage should we handle transform
+1. Pre-calculation in each individual render objects
+    1. Inherently hostile to SIMD optimizations.
+    2. Strongly prefers draw primitives that are closed under affine2d transform.
+2. No pre-calculation and defer to vello transform stream

+## How should we interact with vello trasnfrom stream.
+1. Implicit current transform
+Since vello will just use whatever transform left at the time of drawing, we can calculate transform ahead of time and simply skip encoding transform for most our shapes.
+This saves time of dedup transforms in vello.

+Requires pre-calculation in render object

+Problem: brush transforms are also pushed onto transform stream.
+We will have to restore transform after brush transform overwrites.

+2. Explicit transform for all elements, with most elements pre-calculated and receive identity transform A bad idea.

+3. Explicit transform for all elements, with no pre-calculations(as exposed in vello API)

+Temporary decision: Go with vello intended usage.

+Temporary decision: As a result, include shapes that are not closed under affine 2d transform.